CIRAL

 Evaluation

-Evaluation is done by creating pools for each query and manually judging for the binary relevance of retrieved passages (pooling depth is k = 50).
-Using the provided judgements, the submitted run files are evaluated with standard retrieval metrics such as MAP to account for precision and recall.
-We also evaluate for early precision using nDCG@10 and P@10.
+Evaluation is done by creating pools for each query and manually judging for the binary relevance of retrieved passages (pooling depth is k = 20).
+Using the provided judgements, the submitted run files are evaluated with the following standard retrieval metrics - Recall@100 and nDCG@20.

 DATASET

 For each language, a static collection of passages extracted from news articles is provided.
 The training set comprises of the static collection, approximately 10 queries per language and some binary relevance judgements for each query.
-The test set comprises approximately 30 queries per languages.
+The queries and qrels in the train set serve as samples to help analyze relevance, and explore approaches while using the qrels for evaluation.
 The statistics of the collection is documented in the dataset repo, and can also be found in the table on the right.
-The table would be updated as the dataset is curated.

-The datasets would be made available in this Google drive according to the release date for each set.
-Participants can send a mail to ciralproject23@gmail.com to obtain permission to the folder of interest.
+The datasets would be made available in respective Hugging Face repos (Corpus, Queries and Jugdements) according to the release date for each set.
+Participants can request for access to the training and test sets.

 # Train Queries # Test Queries # Passages